tuwaiq-tabuk-ios/SW-Lab-U01_W03_D12_13-TriviaSingleChoice/README.md

 ## Description
 1. Create the fifth Bootcamp App.
 2. In TriviaSingleChoice, the user has to answer a series of questions that have a true or false answer.
-3. If the user gets the answer right, then his/her score increases 5 points and if he/she fails, his/her score decreases 10 points.
+3. If the user gets the answer right, then his/her score increases 1 points and if he/she fails else the score won't increase.
 4. Once the user has responded, the score is updated, and a new question appears.
 5. Once the questions have been completed, the user is indicated that the game is over, and he/she is invited to start the game again.